N-Jishnu/N-Jishnu/README.md

-- 👋 Hi, I’m @N-Jishnu
+- 👋 Hi, I’m Jishnu Nandakumar
-- 👀 I’m interested in ...Artificial intelligence and machine learning,- also in different parts of CSE
+- 👀 I’m interested in Artificial intelligence and machine learning,- also in different parts of CSE
 - 🌱 I’m currently learning AIML
 - 💞️ I’m looking to collaborate on Coding Projects and Learn
 - 📫 How to reach me @ jishnudevelopment@gmail.com